-Just finished a private tour around Morocco and looking for somewhere romantic to pamper yourself and shed off the sand of the Sahara?
+You're looking to book a private tour around Morocco and wondering where you could pamper yourself and shed off the sand of the Sahara?
 Sharon Stone stayed here.
 And the Rolling Stones.
 Back in the day it was Winston Churchill's favorite hotel.
 There is harldy a more romantic site in Marrakech than these gardens when the afternoon turns to dusk, here, among the hundreds of well- manicured olive, lemon, pine and orange trees.
 In a way, being here, is like you have suddenly been sucked out from the white noise of the surrounding medina and its traffic madness and transported into an oasis without ever leaving the city.
 Even the nearby Jemaa El Fna and its permanent tumult become abstract.
 It is 4 PM and the only unpleasant part is having to leave.
 It has been a splendid day here at La Mamounia, that included swimming in the outdoors pool, having a fabulous lunch and enjoying a massage in what has been voted the ‘Best spa in the world’ by Conde Nast Traveler magazine’s readers.

 |swear I could never make my way back by myself out of here.
 Hassan, my masseur, starts working his magic, not before asking me if the hand’s pressure is right.
 His less than excellent mastering of English is compensated by identifying every muscle in my body and putting it right into its place.
 After all, this is what I really care about.
 Back to the changing room, I am now headed to the Italian restaurant.|